 Broken Foot Complications

 Unfortunately, a broken foot can lead to future complications.
 Arthritis is a major problem, especially if the fracture extends into the joint.
 Nerve and blood-vessel damage can also occur after a traumatic event.
 The lack of blood flow can cause your bones to become necrotic and non-viable.
 If you suffer an open fracture, your bone may be exposed to bacteria, which can lead to a bone infection.
 If you are injured in a car crash your muscles may be affected, which could lead to compartment syndrome.
-The complications listed here are some of the more severe problems experienced by people who have sustained a fracture, and they underscore the importance of seeking immediate medical attention for such injuries in order to prevent amputation and loss of limb.
+The complications listed here underscore the importance of seeking immediate medical attention for such injuries in order to prevent amputation.

 Talking To Your Doctor